When and where is the 2015 University Commencement?

 Are children allowed at the University Commencement ceremony?

 Children are welcome at University Commencement.
-All children over the age of three must have a ticket to attend unless they can be held on an adult's lap.
+All children over the age of three must have a ticket to attend.

 Because of the tight space constraints, it is recommended that you leave strollers at home.
 There is no stroller parking or storage available, however, if you must bring a stroller to University Commencement, please do not use the general admissions gate to enter.
 Please enter at the accessible gate at Amsterdam and 115th Street.